speakeasy-api/jsonpath/README.md

 This is a full implementation of [RFC 9535](https://datatracker.ietf.org/doc/rfc9535/)

 It is build to be webasm compatible.
-A playground application is also included.
+A playground application is available at https://overlay.speakeasy.com.

 Everything within RFC9535 is in scope.
 Grammars outside RFC 9535 are not in scope.
-For using `=~` to dynamically represent a matched regex is not in scope.

 ## Installation